LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 }
 ```

-So two methods, that are both self-explainatory, in my opinion, we're testing all the scenarios I mentioned before, including these:
+So two methods, that are both self-explanatory, in my opinion, we're testing all the scenarios I mentioned before, including these:

 - Users can view/manage only **their** bookings
 - Users can cancel bookings but still see them in the list